 4. Do you have any interesting quirks and/or routines you follow when writing or when you are preparing to write?
 What are they?

 Like I said before, I like to get up and walk around while I’m writing.
 This usually results in my writing in short but productive bursts punctuated by frequent breaks.
 I also tend to stay up pretty late when I’m writing for class, partly due to those breaks I take and partly because I get very into writing and can’t pull myself away until I finish.

 This question really isn’t fair.
 I don’t think I could ever pick one favorite, because I might read something great and then have a new favorite, and we would have to update the page, and then what if it happened again!
-However, I am a big fan of Malcolm Gladwell, John Steinbeck, J.K.
+However, I am a big fan of Oliver Sacks, John Steinbeck, J.K.
 Rowling, and the poetry of Pablo Neruda, and lots of others I’m sure I’ve forgotten.
 But, I’m always looking for new favorites, so let me know if there’s someone good I should be reading!